European Banking Federation

 9 May 2018

-Their ask — The EBF requests flexible timelines for information transmission, exemptions from same-day requirements for paper-based communications, and alignment with existing market standards.
+Message — The EBF requests flexible timelines for information transmission, exemptions from same-day requirements for paper-based communications, and alignment with existing market standards.
 They emphasize the need to avoid prescriptive formats that contradict ISO standards and warn that the proposed deadlines create unnecessary operational risk.123

-How it helps them — This would reduce compliance costs and allow banks to maintain existing efficient processes.45
+Why — This would reduce compliance costs and allow banks to maintain existing efficient processes.45

-Who loses — Shareholders may experience delays in exercising voting rights if flexibility reduces information flow speed.6
+Impact — Shareholders may experience delays in exercising voting rights if flexibility reduces information flow speed.6

 Meeting with Carl-Christian Buhr (Cabinet of Commissioner Mariya Gabriel)